HucksApp/C-cln-sht/README.md

 * GNUmakefile
 * Makefile

-**To use multiple makefile, run include directive**
+**To use multiple makefile, use include directive**
 ```
 include filenames…
 ```
-or to neglect File Not Found error if included file do not exists
+or to neglect File Not Found error if included file do not exists add -

 ```
 -include filenames…